The role of black hole feedback on galaxy star formation and the degeneracy with halo quenching: The DECODE implementation

-Having set up the halo catalogues, we can grow galaxies by self-consistently following the accretion rate histories of their host haloes.
+Having set up the halo catalogues, we could grow galaxies by self-consistently following the accretion rate histories of their host haloes.
 More specifically, following \citetalias{fu_2025} and motivated by the results of state-of-the-art hydrodynamic simulations, we assign a SFR to a galaxy from a monotonic relation between SFR and HAR defined via the abundance matching relation (see Equation 37 in \citealt{aversa_2015})

 where $\Tilde{\sigma}_{\log \dot{M}_{\rm \star,SFR}} = \sigma_{\log \dot{M}_{\rm \star,SFR}} / \mu $.
-Here, $\sigma_{\log \dot{M}_{\rm \star,SFR}}$ is the Gaussian scatter in star formation rate at fixed halo accretion rate, and $\mu = \mathrm d \log \dot{M}_{\rm \star,SFR} / \mathrm d \log \dot{M}_{\rm h}$ is the derivative of the star formation rate with respect to halo accretion rate.
-This recipe provides an efficient tool to compute the SFR-HAR relation numerically with only a few inputs, the HAR and SFR distributions, and the scatter in $\log_{10} ({\rm SFR})$ at fixed $\log_{10} ({\rm HAR})$, without any pre-defined analytic fitting formula which requires a heavy Monte Carlo Markov Chain (MCMC) exploration and the introduction of free parameters in the model. \citetalias{fu_2025} demonstrated that also in the TNG100 simulation the monotonic mean correlation between SFR and HAR can be reproduced via abundance matching between the SFR and HAR functions predicted by the simulation.
+Here, $\sigma_{\log \dot{M}_{\rm \star,SFR}}$ is the Gaussian scatter in SFR at fixed HAR, and $\mu = \mathrm d \log \dot{M}_{\rm \star,SFR} / \mathrm d \log \dot{M}_{\rm h}$ is the derivative of the SFR with respect to the HAR.
+This recipe provides an efficient tool to compute the SFR-HAR relation numerically with only a few inputs, the HAR and SFR distributions, and the scatter in $\log_{10} ({\rm SFR})$ at fixed $\log_{10} ({\rm HAR})$, without any pre-defined analytic fitting formula which requires a heavy Monte Carlo Markov chain (MCMC) exploration and the introduction of free parameters in the model. \citetalias{fu_2025} demonstrated that also in the TNG100 simulation the monotonic mean correlation between SFR and HAR can be reproduced via abundance matching between the SFR and HAR functions predicted by the simulation.
 We set the scatter in SFR at fixed HAR to $0.4$ dex, as suggested by cosmological simulation although our results do not alter within reasonable values of $0.3-0.5$ dex, as done in \citetalias{fu_2025}.
 The SFR-HAR relation computed from Equation (\ref{eq:aversa_AM}) is then used to assign galaxies with a SFR following the evolution of their host dark matter haloes.